dcc0/OpenChatPhp/README.md

 8) Number of all messges in lib/Class_Count_Delete_Messages.php
 9) You can change text style, using the following code:b->bold, i->italic, color->red->red text
+10) There is a possibility to send a private alert to a user.
+Syntax: alert->user->Hello!